Violence and the Sacred: Reception

 Girard was awarded the Prix de l'Académie française for Violence and the Sacred, which is considered his major work.
 It became a highly influential book in anthropology, literary criticism, and even Christology.
 Violence and the Sacred received positive reviews from G. H. de Radkowski in Le Monde, the critic Victor Brombert in The Chronicle of Higher Education, Frank McConnell in The New Republic, and Vincent Farenga in Comparative Literature.
 The book received mixed reviews from Homer Obred Brown in Modern Language Notes, Winifred Lambrecht in Library Journal, John E. Rexine in The Modern Language Journal, and James A. Aho in SA: Sociological Analysis.

 According to Chris Fleming, de Radkowski considered the book an "enormous intellectual achievement" in that it provided the "first authentically atheistic theory of religion and the sacred".
 Brombert described the book as "fascinating and ambitious", and important.
 He identified it as part of a trend toward interdisciplinary studies in France, and wrote that it provoked many reactions and that Esprit devoted a large part of an issue to it.
 He believed that Girard's treatment of Freud, of anthropology, and of linguistic data, would lead to critical reactions.
 He credited Girard with providing interesting discussions of Biblical stories, Greek myths and rituals, taboos, and the fears aroused by twins.
 He praised Girard's discussion of the "predicament of a modern society that seeks ever greater numbers of sacrificial victims in a desperate attempt to restore the efficacy of a lost sense of ritual".
 However, he believed that Girard's discussion of religion focused too much on violence and did not explain its most "important principles".
 He also found the work's methodology questionable.

-McConnell considered the book important, and argued that it complimented the philosopher Michel Foucault's Discipline and Punish (1975).
+McConnell considered the book important, and argued that it complemented the philosopher Michel Foucault's Discipline and Punish (1975).
 He praised Girard's discussion of the cultural origins of judicial systems and the relevance of the concept of the sacrificial crisis to modern society.
 Farenga described Girard's theory of sacrifice as "brilliant", though he believed that its details would be criticized.
 He found Girard's discussion of Freud convincing.
 He suggested that Violence and the Sacred reassessed the "Greco-Roman" tradition of western thought in the same way that Girard's subsequent book Things Hidden Since the Foundation of the World reassessed the "Judeo-Christian" tradition, and that Girard's work had a "Christological" background.
 He contrasted Girard's ideas with those of the philosopher Gilles Deleuze and the psychoanalyst Félix Guattari, as presented in Anti-Oedipus (1972), as well as with critical theory and deconstruction.